Luca Palmiero: Loan to Cosenza

-On 18 July 2017, Palmiero with Gennaro Tutino and Luigi Liguori were signed by Serie C side Cosenza on a season-long loan deal.
+On 18 July 2017, Palmiero, along with Gennaro Tutino and Luigi Liguori, were signed by Serie C side Cosenza on a season-long loan deal.
 On 30 July he made his debut for Cosenza, as a starter, in a 3–2 home defeat, after extra-time, against Alessandria in the first round of Coppa Italia, he was replaced by Massimo Loviso in the 63rd minute.
 On 9 September, Palmiero made his Serie C debut for Cosenza as a starter in a 0–0 away draw against Matera, he was replaced by Matteo Calamai in the 56th minute.
 On 3 December he played his first entire match for Cosenza, a 0–0 away draw against Rende.
 On 11 February 2018, Palmiero scored his first goal for Cosenza in the 26th minute of a 2–2 away draw against Catania.
 Palmiero ended his loan to Cosenza with 36 appearances, 1 goal and he helped Cosenza to reach the promotion in Serie B.

 On 24 July 2018, Palmiero returned to Cosenza with a new season-long loan.
 On 4 August he started his second season with Cosenza in a 2–1 away win, after extra-time, over Trapani in the second round of Coppa Italia, he played the entire match.
 On 12 August he played in the third round in a 4–0 away defeat against Torino.
 On 27 August he made his Serie B debut as a substitute replacing Riccardo Maniero in the 60th minute of a 1–1 away draw against Ascoli.
 On 30 September he played his first entire match of the season, in Serie B, a 1–1 home draw against Perugia.
 On 5 May 2019, Palmiero scored his first goal of the season in the 90th minute of a 2–1 away win over Salernitana.
 Palmiero ended his second season on loan at Cosenza with 30 appearances, 1 goal and 1 assist.